 Theorem 4.
-Algorithm verifyCorrelation in Fig. 20 terminates in O(b+a(b+rt)) time.
+Algorithm verifyCorrelation in Figure §20 terminates in O(b + a(b + rt)) time.

 Proof.
-The algorithm first calculates the number of artefacts involved in a given correlation, which terminates in O(b) time according to Theorem 5 below (line 2).
-It then executes a loop that iterates a maximum of a times (lines 3-16).
-In each iteration, it first needs to find a number of sub-correlations, which terminates in O(b) time according to Theorem 6 (line 4); then, it calculates the status, the earliest instant, and the latest instant, which requires iterating a maximum of b times (lines 5-7); calculating the deadline can be accomplished in O(1) time (line 8), but determining if a sub-correlation is valid involves executing algorithm findFailingRules, which runs in O(rt) time according to Theorem 7 below.
-Lines 12-15 run in O(1) time since they just require creating an object and sending it to another stage.
-As a conclusion, Algorithm verifyCorrelation terminates in O(b+a(b+rt)) time. \Box
+The algorithm first calculates the artefacts involved in a given correlation, which terminates in O(b) time according to Theorem §5 below (Line §2).
+It then executes a loop that iterates a maximum of a times (Lines §3-§16).
+In each iteration, it first needs to find a number of sub-correlations, which terminates in O(b) time according to Theorem §6 (Line §4); then, it calculates the status, the earliest instant, and the latest instant, which requires iterating a maximum of b times (Line §5-§7); calculating the deadline can be accomplished in O(1) time (Line §8), but determining if a sub-correlation is valid involves executing algorithm findFailingRules, which runs in O(rt) time according to Theorem §7 below.
+Lines §12-§15 run in O(1) time since they just require creating an object and sending it to another stage.
+As a conclusion, Algorithm verifyCorrelation terminates in O(b + a (b + rt)) time.

-We analyse the complexity of the three sub-algorithms on which verifyCorrelation relies in the following theorems.
+In the following theorems, we analyse the complexity of the three sub-algorithms on which verifyCorrelation relies.

 Theorem 5.
-Algorithm findArtefactsInvolved in Fig. 14 terminates in O(b) time.
+Algorithm findArtefactsInvolved in Figure §14 terminates in O(b) time.

 Proof.
-The loop at lines 3-9 iterates b times at most.
-Lines 4-8 can be implemented in O(1) time, cf. Section 3.
-As a conclusion, finding the artefacts involved in a given correlation terminates in O(b) time.
+The loop at lines \$3-\$9 iterates b times at most.
+Lines \$4-\$8 can be implemented in O(1) time, cf. Section \$3.
+As conclusion, finding the artefacts involved in a given correlation terminates in O(b) time.

 Theorem 6.
-Algorithm findSubCorrelation in Fig. 15 terminates in O(b) time.
+Algorithm findSubCorrelation in Figure §15 terminates in O(b) time.

 Proof.
-The algorithm first finds the ports that belong to a given artefact, which can be accomplished in O(1) time (line 2).
-It then finds the bindings in a correlation whose port belongs to the previous set, which requires iterating through the bindings in the correlation (line 3); this requires O(b) time in the worst case.
-Finally, the algorithm finds the edges that connect the previous bindings, which also requires O(b) time (line 5), and creates an object in O(1) time (line 6).
-As a conclusion, Algorithm findSubCorrelation terminates in O(1+2b) = O(b) time. \Box
+The algorithm first finds the ports that belong to a given artefact, which can be accomplished in O(1) time, cf. Section §3 (Line §2).
+It then finds the bindings in a correlation whose port belongs to the previous set, which requires iterating through the bindings in the correlation (Line §2); this requires O(b) time in the worst case.
+Finally, the algorithm find the edges that connect the previous bindings, which also requires O(b) time (Line §5), and creates an object in O(1) time (Line §6).
+As a conclusion, Algorithm findSubCorrelation terminates in O(1+2b) = O(b) time.